BugganeHuman/Warden/README.txt

                           Warden

-This is a password manager - you need it to store all your passwords in one place.
+This is a password manager - it is necessary for encryption and access to your passwords.

 ## Tech Stack
 - python 3.14